Mo-Adeeb-Alkahat/Wasef/README.md

 improving the dataset by translating the[flickr30k data](https://github.com/BryanPlummer/flickr30k_entities)

 ## Acknowledgements
-the text data was provided thanks to [ObeidaElJundi](https://github.com/ObeidaElJundi)
+the text data was provided by [ObeidaElJundi](https://github.com/ObeidaElJundi)